brannala/brannala.github.io/things.md

 **getopt**

 This is a gnu standard library that is incredibly useful for parsing command line options.
 It is best used with the gcc/c++ compiler.
-A brief description is found [here](http://libslack.org/manpages/getopt.3.html "getopt").
+A brief description is found [here](https://www.gnu.org/software/libc/manual/html_node/Getopt.html#Getopt "getopt").

-**Svn**
+**Git**

-Subversion (svn) is a great tool for maintaining prior versions of your source code (or manuscripts) in an organized hierarchy.
-I use [Codespaces](http://www.codespaces.com "Codespaces") for my svn repository.
-The svn “red bean” book is available online [here](http://svnbook.red-bean.com/en/1.7/index.html).
+Git (git) is a great tool for maintaining prior versions of your source code (or manuscripts) in an organized hierarchy.
+A free book on git is [here](https://git-scm.com/book/en/v2).
+A quick reference is [here](https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf).
+Open source projects can be hosted for free on [github](https://github.com/) and private repositories for academic research (with some limitations) can be hosted on [bitbucket](https://bitbucket.org/).
+I use both.
+Projects on github can have web pages (gitpages) hosted as well.
+This website is hosted on github

 **LaTeX**